 4.2.4 The conflict resolution mechanism includes the option of access to independent legal and technical advice, the ability for complainants to choose individuals or groups to support them and/or act as observers, as well as the option of a third-party mediator.
 4.3 The unit of certification contributes to local sustainable development as agreed by local communities.
 4.3.1 Contributions to community development that are based on the results of consultation with local communities are demonstrated.
-Human rights upheld 4.4 Use of the land for oil palm does not diminish the legal, customary or user rights of other users without their Free, Prior and Informed Consent 4.4.2 (C) Documents showing legal ownership or lease, or authorised use of customary land authorised by customary landowners through a Free, Prior and Informed (FPIC) process.
+Human rights upheld 4.4 Use of the land for oil palm does not diminish the legal, customary or user rights of other users without their Free, 4.4.1 (C) Documents showing legal ownership or lease, or authorised use of customary land authorised by customary landowners through a Free, Prior and Informed (FPIC) process.
 Documents related to the history of land tenure and the actual legal or customary use of the land are available.
-Copies of documents evidencing agreement-making processes and negotiated agreements detailing the FPIC process are available and include: a) Evidence that a plan has been developed through consultation and discussion in good faith with all affected groups in the communities, with particular assurance that vulnerable, minorities' and gender groups are consulted, and that information has been provided to all affected groups, including information on the steps that are taken to involve them in decision making b) Evidence that the unit of certification has respected communities decisions to give or withhold their consent to the operation at the time that these decisions were taken c) C) Evidence that the legal, economic, environmental and social implications of permitting operations on their land have been understood and accepted by affected communities, including the implications for the legal status of their land at the expiry of the unit of certification's title, concession or lease on the land.
-(C) Maps of an appropriate scale showing the extent of Human rights upheld 4.4.3 (C) Maps of an appropriate scale showing the extent of recognised legal, customary or user rights are developed through
+Human rights upheld Prior and Informed Consent.
+4.4.2 Copies of documents evidencing agreement-making processes and negotiated agreements detailing the FPIC process are available and include: a) Evidence that a plan has been developed through consultation and discussion in good faith with all affected groups in the communities, with particular assurance that vulnerable, minorities' and gender groups are consulted, and that information has been provided to all affected groups, including information on the steps that are taken to involve them in decision making b) Evidence that the unit of certification has respected communities decisions to give or withhold their consent to the operation at the time that these decisions were taken c) c) Evidence that the legal, economic, environmental and social implications of permitting operations on their land have been understood and accepted by affected communities, including the implications for the legal status of their land at the expiry of the unit of certification's title, concession or lease on the land.
+4.4.3 (C) Maps of an appropriate scale showing the extent of recognised legal, customary or user rights are developed through